Millennial. Californian. Episcopalian. Introvert. Pastor. Pilgrim. Chaplain. Co-learner. &c.

 I grew up in California in a landscape of golden grass and stout oak trees.
 Living in Georgia for five years (for grad school, chaplaincy, and parish ministry) helped me to understand just how deeply engraved in my heart the California landscape is.
 I love my state.

 My religious language is distinctly Christian.
 Although I grew up and was even initially ordained in an evangelical tradition, I discovered this denomination was not an authentic expression of my spiritual identity.
 Embarking on a journey of discovery, I found a home in the liturgical and sacramental path of the Episcopal Church.
+In October, 2018, I was ordained a priest in the Episcopal Church.
+Sometimes I have interesting conversations around town because I’m wearing a collar.

 I’m an introvert.
 When I was a kid, my parents pulled me out of public school and made sacrifices to send me to a school that was better suited to helping me develop.
 In a world that obsesses with charisma and volume, I see introversion as a gift and a vital component of my life’s work.